Dequog/caveth/README.md

 # Caveth
-A fun game where you can shoot enemies
+A fun game where you can shoot enemies with a cannon

 The name comes from **CA**nnon **V**s **E**nemy **TH**ings